-The time is shortly after midnight on Tuesday the 27th of May 1845.
-Over the past few days Raggett’s Hotel in Dover Street has been filling up with wealthy guests as they arrive in London for the season, many of them invited to the Queen’s Drawing Room.
+The time is shortly after midnight on Tuesday 27 May 1845.
+As we saw in Part One of the story, over the past few days Raggett’s Hotel in Dover Street has been filling up with wealthy guests as they arrive in London for the season, many of them invited to the Queen’s Drawing Room.
 One of the guests, Miss Elizabeth King, makes a terrible discovery in her bedroom.
 Heart pounding, she hurries on to the landing.
-“Fire!” she shouts.
-“Fire!”
+‘Fire!’ she shouts.
+‘Fire!’

-Coughing and choking Huntingdon staggers into the street with his son in his arms.
+Coughing and choking, Huntingdon staggers into the street with his son in his arms.
 He is directed to Batt’s Hotel, just up Dover Street and past the alley leading into Dover Yard, which is now being used as a rescue centre.
-He leaves his child in the care of the hotel proprietor, and refusing help for his own burns he goes back out into the night to locate his wife, his mother-in-law and Anne Jones.
+Having left his child in the care of the hotel proprietor, and refusing help for his own burns, he goes back out into the night to locate his wife, his mother-in-law and Anne Jones.

 Police Constable 44C, whose name is John Fisher, is on his beat.
 He turns from the still bustling Piccadilly into the relative quiet of Dover Street, where he notices smoke drifting from a first-floor window on the south side of Raggett’s Hotel.
-He twirls his rattle to raise the alarm.
-And he sends people to call for the fire engines and fire-escapes.
+He twirls his rattle to raise the alarm and sends people to call for the fire engines and fire-escapes.

 The conductor is not the only person who fails to cover himself in glory: an unnamed livery stable keeper at the Gloucester Tap refuses to lend any ladders for the rescue efforts until he gets his horses out.
 But those who do not do their duty are outnumbered by those who do.
 Charles Roberson, for example, after repeated attempts to wake the hotel porter, who is fast asleep, finally rescues him from the conflagration.
 And members of the public also put their lives on the line, many of whom are not known by name, such as the omnibus conductor who is waiting for the Knightsbridge bus when he sees the flames.

-But others are, and the list of heroes includes the omnibus conductor’s colleague, a timekeeper by the name of James Thompson, and Lord George Cavendish, and the Hon Charles Cavendish.
+But others are, and the list of heroes includes the omnibus conductor’s colleague, a timekeeper by the name of James Thompson, and Lord George Cavendish, and the Hon.
+Charles Cavendish.
 And then there is a man by the name of Collins, the valet to Lord Maidstone.
-He lives next door to the hotel, and is leaving the Coach and Horses public house — now The Clarence at 4 Dover Street — when he too spots the flames coming from the back of the hotel.
-Well acquainted with the Raggett family, and familiar with the hotel, he does not hesitate to dash in to help people out of the building and to remove what he can — including Colonel Bouverie’s luggage — to the Coach and Horses for safekeeping.
-But eventually he is forced to leave when the heat grew too intense.
+He lives next door to the hotel and is leaving the Coach and Horses public house — now The Clarence at 4 Dover Street — when he too spots the flames coming from the back of the hotel.
+Well acquainted with the Raggett family and familiar with the hotel, he does not hesitate to dash in to help people out of the building and to remove what he can — including Colonel Bouverie’s luggage — to the Coach and Horses for safekeeping.
+But eventually he is forced to leave when the heat grows too intense.
 Later he will be haunted by the screams of those trapped upstairs.

-Hearing the commotion Richard and Penelope King come out from their bedroom, but reluctantly, as they are dressed in nightclothes.
+Hearing the commotion, Richard and Penelope King come out from their bedroom, but reluctantly, as they are dressed in nightclothes.
 In the drawing room they are met by the terrified Elizabeth, who urges them to join her in escaping the danger, which is imminent.
-But whereas she is still wearing her day-dress, Richard and Penelope are concerned that it would not be decent to be seen in public in night attire, and they hesitate.
+But whereas she is still wearing her day-dress, Richard and Penelope are concerned that it would not be decent to be seen in public in night attire.
+And so they hesitate.

 Indecision and modesty leave Richard and Penelope trapped on the first floor.
 The stairs are no longer accessible.
 The couple close the drawing room door, hoping to keep the fire at bay, and stand at the window overlooking Dover Street, which now offers the one chance to escape.
 Even though crowds are gathering below, help seems to be a long time coming.

-Constantia desperately tries to lift her mother, who is large, and when she is unable to she begins dragging her back into the room.
-At that moment a man appears, and, when he assures Constantia that he will take care of her mother, she goes in search of her attendant, Mrs Devonshire.
+Constantia desperately tries to lift her mother, who is large.
+When she is unable to, she begins dragging her back into the room.
+At that moment a man appears, who assures Constantia that he will take care of her mother, leaving her to go in search of her attendant, Mrs Devonshire.
 By now the stairs have become too dangerous, and so the two women take refuge in one of the second-floor bedrooms that overlooks Dover Street, where they find Ann Raggett shaking with fear.

 Next door to them is the bedchamber where Benjamin Rich, the Kings’ footman, has been sleeping.
-Now woken by shouts he opens the door, only to be met by a wall of fire.
-Slamming the door shut he hurries to open the window.
+Now woken by shouts, he opens the door, only to be met by a wall of fire.
+He slams the door shut and hurries to open the window.

 Down on the ground floor the brothers Frederick and Henry Raggett are shocked by the speed at which the fire is spreading.
 They realise that their poor mother Ann, who is trapped on the second floor with a broken leg, will perish if they do not act promptly.
 With no thought of their own safety they make their way upstairs, plunging through a darkness that is relieved only by the hellish light of the fire.
 Locating their mother, who is overcome with relief and gratitude, they start to carry her downstairs.

 Meanwhile Henry has recovered from a brief spell of unconsciousness.
-Unable to find his mother and brother he can only think of saving himself.
+Unable to find his mother and brother, he can only think of saving himself.
 Once in Dover Street he is faced with the full horror of the disaster.
-He hears the shouts of firemen fighting flames that reach almost halfway across the street, and the screams of people still desperate to be rescued.
+He hears the shouts of the firemen, who are fighting flames that reach almost halfway across the street, and the screams of people still desperate to be rescued.